Is it safe to wear contact lenses while showering or sleeping?

 - Wear contacts for the proper length of time.
 Avoid wearing your contacts for longer than the recommended time period.

 So, remove those lenses before going to bed and showering.
-If you experience symptoms like eye pain, discharge, or sensitivity to light, immediately remove your lenses and consult Honest Eye Doctor in East Round Rock without delay.
+If you experience symptoms like eye pain, discharge, or sensitivity to light, immediately remove your lenses and consult Honest Eye Doctor in Palm Valley Round Rock without delay.

 Who can wear contact lenses?

 Almost everyone can wear contact lenses, no matter their age, prescription or lifestyle.